dorkrawk/crlox/notes/notes.md

 I'm able to define a function, but it's not being called.

 It looks like it could be a parser error.
 I don't seem to be entering the "call" method in the parser for the function call.
 It seems to just be registering as an expression.

+# Language Ideas

+- initializers are kind of weird methods, they require overriding behavior like return values.
+Maybe code to be run on initialization shouldn't be in a method?